Terry Bradshaw: Sean Payton didn't want to work with Arizona Cardinals QB Kyler Murray

 Reach Jeremy Cluff at jeremy.cluff@arizonarepublic.com.
 Follow him on Twitter @Jeremy_Cluff.

-This article originally appeared on Arizona Republic: NFL legend: Kyler Murray why Sean Payton not Arizona Cardinals' coach
+This article originally appeared on Arizona Republic: Terry Bradshaw: Kyler Murray why Sean Payton not Cardinals head coach